kl1nton/1_Applied_Basic_Science/2_Physiology.md

 #### Answer: ?

 ### Q2.89
 The total body sodium content is regulated by a balance between dietary intake and renal excretion.
-Which of the following statement about sodium metabolism is true?
+Which of the following statement about _sodium metabolism_ is true?

-	A. Sodium concentration is highest in the intracellular fluid
+	A. Sodium concentration is highest in the intracellular fluid - F
-	B. Active transport of sodium across all cells consumes most of the energy derived from cellular metabolism
+	B. Active transport of sodium across all cells consumes most of the energy derived from cellular metabolism - F
-	C. Sodium reabsorption across proximal tubular cells is mainly active and transcellular
+	C. Sodium reabsorption across proximal tubular cells is mainly active and transcellular - F
-	D. Sodium concentration gradient provides energy for the co-transport of H+
+	D. Sodium concentration gradient provides energy for the co-transport of H+ - F
 	E. Transport of sodium across the apical membrane of the nephron is an active transport process

-#### Answer: ?
+#### Answer: E. Transport of sodium across the apical membrane of the nephron is an active transport process - ?

-### Q2.90
+### Q2.90 - LEARN
-The evaluation of the jugular venous pulse (JVP) is an integral part of the physical examination because it reflects both the mean right atrial pressure and the haemodynamic events in the right atrium.
+The evaluation of the _jugular venous pulse_ (JVP) is an integral part of the physical examination because it reflects both the mean right atrial pressure and the haemodynamic events in the right atrium.
 Which of the following statement about the JVP waveform is true?

-	A. The 'a' wave is caused by right ventricular contraction
+	A. The 'a' wave is caused by right ventricular contraction - F (right atrium)
 	B. The 'c' wave is the most prominent during inspiration
-	C. The 'x' descent results from the increase in blood volume in the vena cavae and the right atrium during ventricular systole when the tricuspid valve is closed
+	C. The 'x' descent results from the increase in blood volume in the vena cava and the right atrium during ventricular systole when the tricuspid valve is closed
-	D. The 'v' wave is a result of the downward displacement of the tricuspid valve during right ventricular systole
+	D. The 'v' wave is a result of the downward displacement of the tricuspid valve during right ventricular systole - F (upward displacement)
 	E. The 'y' descent is caused by opening of the tricuspid valve

-#### Answer: ?
+#### Answer: C. The 'x' descent results from the increase in blood volume in the vena cava and the right atrium during ventricular systole when the tricuspid valve is closed - ?

 Questions 2.91-2.100